ause-journal/ause-journal.github.io/docs/cfp.md

 ---

+> {: .important] }
+> As of Dec 2024, the following two special rules will apply. <br<(1) Submissions are no longer allowed, generated from Msword (submit pdfs generated from the
+[Springer Latex template files](https://resource-cms.springernature.com/springer-cms/rest/v1/content/18782940/data/v11)).
+For athors unfamilar with Latex, we use and recommend the on-line tool overleaf.com. <br>
+(2) Use of the NASA data sets from the 1990s (PC1, JM1, etc) is no longer acceptable.
+Please use tools like (e.g.) CommitGuru to mine (e.g.) Github to find data.

+---
 {: .warning }
 > If you are **not** submitting a standard _technical paper_ (as defined below), it is strongly recommeded you add the name of the paper type to the **front** of your title within your paper; e.g. "_**Industrial Paper**: Insights from Three Years of Static Code Analysis_"